Breast cancer overview

 Eighty percent to 90 percent of women treated with modern surgery and radiotherapy techniques have excellent or good cosmetic results; that is, little or no change in the treated breast in size, shape, texture or appearance compared with what it was like before treatment.

 Patients with large breasts seem to have greater shrinkage of the breast after radiation therapy than do patients with smaller breasts.
 However, this problem usually can be overcome with the use of higher x-ray energies or with IMRT.
 Partial breast radiation using brachytherapy can also be considered if the patient has a small early-stage tumor.
 This treatment is still undergoing clinical investigation.
-Certain single institution studies on brachytherapy have shown some promising results.
-You would need to discuss this with your doctor before or shortly after surgery to determine if you qualify for brachytherapy.
+Certain single institution studies on brachytherapy and intraoperative radiation (IORT) have shown some promising results.
+You would need to discuss this with your doctor before or shortly after surgery to determine if you qualify for partial breast radiation.

 What is the prognosis after recurrence?

-For patients treated initially for ductal carcinoma in situ (DCIS), about one-half of recurrences are invasive and one-half noninvasive DCIS.
+For patients treated initially for DCIS, about one-half of recurrences are invasive and one-half noninvasive DCIS.
 Long-term control rates following recurrence after initial breast conservation therapy have been high, often over 90 percent.

 What happens during radiation therapy?